logzio/logz-docs/_source/user-guide/accounts/unified_dashboards.md

 #### Unified Filters

 Create a functional overview of your data with intelligent filters that cover all of your data points at once.

-Unified Filters helps narrow down the logs, metrics, and traces across all of your Metrics dashboards, meaning you can change views without losing your pre-defined filters.
-In addition, Unified Filters utilize Unified Variables for a more comprehensive filtering ability.
+Unified Filters help narrow down the logs, metrics, and traces across all of your Metrics dashboards, enabling you to change views without losing your pre-defined filters.
+In addition, Unified Filters use Unified Variables for a more comprehensive filtering ability.

 [Learn more about Unified Filters](https://docs.logz.io/user-guide/accounts/unified_filters.html).

 #### Unified Variables

-Normalize data type names across your data by combining variables from multiple data sources into one parameter.
 Unified Variables make connecting fields and analyzing data easier, acting as a directory for your fields and data sources.
+It lets you normalize data type names across your data by combining variables from multiple data sources into one parameter.

 Account admins can create custom Unified Variables based on similar fields across your accounts.
 In addition, Logz.io Machine Learning algorithms generate pre-built Unified Variables based on standard and industry best practices.